Technologicat/unpythonic/README.md

    - Like in Racket, `op(elt, acc)`; general case `op(e1, e2, ..., en, acc)`.
 Note Python's own `functools.reduce` uses the ordering `op(acc, elt)` instead.
    - No sane default for multi-input case, so the initial value for `acc` must be given.
    - One-input versions are provided as `reducel`, `reducer`, with semantics similar to Python's `functools.reduce`, but with the rackety ordering `op(elt, acc)`.
- - `accul`, `accur`: *accumulate*, a lazy fold that returns a generator yielding intermediate results.
-Suitable for infinite inputs.
+ - `scanl`, `scanr`: scan (a.k.a. accumulate, partial fold); a lazy fold that returns a generator yielding intermediate results.
    - Iteration stops after yielding the final result, i.e. what the corresponding fold would have returned (if the fold terminates at all, i.e. if the shortest input is finite).
+   - `scanl` is suitable for infinite inputs.
    - Multiple input sequences supported; same semantics as in `foldl`, `foldr`.
-   - One-input versions are provided as `accul1`, `accur1`.
+   - One-input versions are provided as `scanl1`, `scanr1`.
 Note ordering of arguments to match `functools.reduce`, but op is still the rackety `op(elt, acc)`.
- - `unpack`: lazily unpack iterables.
+ - `unpack`: lazily unpack an iterable.
 Suitable for infinite inputs.
    - Return the first ``n`` items and the ``k``th tail, in a tuple.
 Use ``k < n`` to peek without permanently extracting an item.
  - `flatmap`: map a function, that returns a list or tuple, over an iterable and then flatten by one level, concatenating the results into a single tuple.
    - Essentially, ``composel(map(...), flatten1)``; the same thing the bind operator of the List monad does.